JaydenM-C/CLtemplate/README.md

 2. Use regular R Markdown for all your in-text citations.
 Do not use any raw LaTeX commands for in-text citations.
 3. Add `# Acknowledgements` and `# References` headers to the bottom of the R Markdown document.
 Insert any acknowledgements here, in the body of the document, *not* in the YAML header (leave the YAML field blank).
 4. You now have two choices:
-  - 4a.
+..1.
 Easy but incorrect formatting (might be suitable for a draft, for example): Just insert the raw LaTeX command `\twocolumn` on its own line, above the Acknowledgements header.
 This will produce acknowledgements and references in a two column format, however it will also insert a page break between the end of the article and start of the acknowlegements---this looks fine enough, but it is not the correct *Computational Linguistics* style.
-  - 4b.
+..2.
 Hacky but correct formatting: Knit the document as-is.
 Then, open up the resulting .tex file in your text editor of choice.
 Find the acknowledgements and references sections and insert a line containing `\begin{multicols}{2}` above and a line containing `\end{mulitcols}` after these sections.
 Finally, recompile the .tex file in your TeX compiler of choice (ShareLaTeX, TeXworks, etc.).

+If you have a better solution, please open an 'issue' and propose it!

 # In the event of problems

 I expect this template will work great until it doesn't.
 If you get stuck, you can post an issue, but your best bet may be the following:

 1. Fork this repository to create your own copy of the package, using the fork button on the top right of this page.
-2. Dig into the file cl-template.tex and see if you can modify it in a way that suits your needs.
+2. Dig into the file `cl-template.tex` and see if you can modify it in a way that suits your needs.
 You may wish to modify the name of the template in the `template.yaml` file.

 For an overview of R Markdown templates, see [https://rmarkdown.rstudio.com/developer_document_templates.html].
 I also found [this tutorial](http://ismayc.github.io/ecots2k16/template_pkg/) helpful.
 [This section](http://pandoc.org/MANUAL.html#using-variables-in-templates) of the Pandoc manual was also helpful for getting my head around how LaTeX templates for Pandoc work.